+First, you need to know what bad feng shui is.
+In simple terms, bad feng shui is a quality of energy that creates negative vibrations, feelings, and emotions.
 It can be created by a variety of both visible and invisible factors—from a very cluttered bedroom to an unskillfully designed floor plan.
-Living in a space with bad feng shui energy will inevitably make one feel irritable, unhappy or even depressed.
+Living in a space with bad feng shui energy will inevitably make one feel irritable, unhappy, or even depressed.
 So, this, in a nutshell, is what bad feng shui energy is.

 Now, knowing the essence of bad feng shui, would you consider many books in the bedroom to be bad feng shui?
 No, most certainly not!
-However, between bad feng shui and really good feng shui there are many gradations; let's call them "not-so-good" feng shui.
+However, between bad feng shui and really good feng shui there are many gradations; consider them "not-so-good" feng shui.

 When trying to define if any item is good or bad feng shui for any given space—be it your bedroom or your office—first establish the main use of that space.
-This might sound silly, but if you really look into it, you might be surprised how many different uses can be intended for the same space!
+This might sound silly, but if you look into it, you might be surprised how many different uses can be intended for the same space.

-A bedroom is not intended for office work, for storing exercise equipment, for a big TV, etc. This is all pretty clear and easy to understand.
+A bedroom is not intended for office work, for storing exercise equipment, or for a big TV.
+This is all pretty clear and easy to understand.

 When it comes to books, though, how do you know what quality of feng shui energy they create in your bedroom?
-Let's look at several factors.
+Look at several factors to make that determination.